 Craving vegan hot chocolate?
 Have a new Instant Pot?
 Wanna make a delicious dairy-free homemade hot chocolate for the fam?
 Look no further!

-This dairy free hot chocolate recipe was super fun to develop because of the added benefit of taste testing a lovely pot of hot chocolate on a cold winter morning.
+Dairy-free hot chocolate, peppermint hot chocolate, and peppermint mocha were all super fun to develop because of the added benefit of taste-testing a lovely pot of hot chocolate on a cold winter morning.
 Gosh…it’s a hard job but someone has to do it!

 Reasons to love this recipe for homemade vegan hot chocolate